automacent/automacent-test-framework/README.md

 # automacent ![Java CI with Maven](https://github.com/sighil/automacent/workflows/Java%20CI%20with%20Maven/badge.svg)

-This project provides a Test automation framework based on TestNG enabling users to write test code with a host of helpful utilities and reporting structure.
+Test automation framework based on TestNG to write test code with a host of helpful utilities and enhanced reporting structure.
+The framework primarily focusses on UI test case development with Selenium included as a direct dependency.
+That being said, the framework can also used for writing API tests, database tests and unit tests.

+## Features
+Below meantioned are some of the salient features of the framework
+- Three tier structured project management using Tests, Steps and Pages (In case of Selenium tests)
+- Auto logging of execution flow
+- Slow down execution
+- Retry tests
+- Repeat test cases in a loop for a set time period or number of times
+- HTML report using ReportNG
+- XML Report
+- Build in REST API result publish interface

+Selenium Specific features

+- Automatic driver management
+- CHROME / FF / IE support
+- Screenshot Management
+- Manage test timeouts
+- Handle and resolve common selenium issues like test failures due to flakiness

-For documentation and feature list visit [GitHub Pages](https://pages.github.com/)
+For documentation and entire feature list visit [GitHub Pages](https://pages.github.com/)

 ## Stable version
 Add below dependency to maven pom.xml to get started with the released stable version